Want to add FUN to your Math block?

 Code Breakers are an easy-to-use set of task cards.
 Students solve math problems on task cards, then write the answer on the recording sheet.
 The pictures next to different numbers will help them crack the code!

-The spring-themed code breakers is a seasonal way to spiral review math skills.
+The spring-themed code breakers activity is a seasonal way to spiral review math skills.
 The mystery around the code is so engaging for students.
 On top of that, the cards are colored by skill.
 You can differentiate the tasks by having some students complete both addition and subtraction problems.
 This promotes fact fluency!

-Pattern Block Flowers
+Pattern Block Flowers – Fun Math Activity

 Pattern Block Flowers is a great math craft to do this spring!
 Students will use printable pattern blocks to design a flower.
 After creating their flowers, they count up the shapes they used!